Tsundoiii/lambda/README.md

 # Psil

-A stack-based programming language, like LISP but reversed.
+A stack-based virtual machine-based programming language, like LISP but reversed.
 Heavy inspiration for interpreter design comes from [Crafting Intepreters](https://craftinginterpreters.com), although the language design itself is very different.

 ## Usage
 The `psil` command-line tool can be invoked with no argument to enter REPL mode, or with one argument to run a file.